-I’m going to get down to it, because it’s “mole de olla”
+I'm going to get down to it because it is "Mole de olla".Play Caption

 This is from the refrán “A darle que es mole de olla” which means “Get down to it [the task] because it’s hard and arduous.”
 Why this analogy to mole de olla?
 Because preparing mole de olla (literally “mole in a pot,” a type of beef stew) is hard work and time-consuming.
 (For those of you far from the gastronomic border, we are talking about “mo-lay,” a genre of Mexican sauces—not the funny-looking mammal known in Spanish as topo).